Pumpkin Ice Cream Drumsticks with Chocolate and Candied Pecans

-Inspired by the childhood classic, these homemade ice cream drumsticks are filled with roasted pumpkin ice cream, dipped in dark chocolate, and dusted with candied pecan bits!
+Inspired by the childhood classic, these ice cream drumsticks are filled with homemade pumpkin ice cream, dipped in dark chocolate, and topped with candied pecans!

-The original ice cream recipe called for five-spice powder, and I adapted it to have more a classic pumpkin pie flavor.
+The original ice cream recipe called for five-spice powder, but I adapted the spice varieties so that the ice cream has a more classic pumpkin pie flavor.

 The recipe below makes extra for snacking purposes (you could also bag up the extras and give them to a friend over the holidays!).

-Lastly.
-The dark chocolate shell.
-It is essentially a homemade version of a ‘magic shell’ achieved by melting semi-sweet chocolate and coconut oil together.
-Do not substitute with chocolate chips, as they will not work properly.
+Lastly, let’s discuss the dark chocolate shell coating.
+It is essentially a homemade version of a ‘magic shell’ achieved by melting semisweet chocolate and coconut oil together.
+Do not substitute with chocolate chips, as they will not work properly for this recipe.

-The coconut oil has the dual effect of thinning down the chocolate (so you don’t have an insanely thick shell that you can’t bite into!), as well as providing saturated fat (which solidifies when it comes into contact with the frozen ice cream).
+The coconut oil has the dual effect of thinning down the chocolate and providing saturated fat, which solidifies and hardens when it comes into contact with the frozen ice cream.

-Once you dip the frozen ice cream cones into the chocolate, be sure to sprinkle the chocolate immediately with the chopped candied pecans!
-You can either dip the ice cream entirely in dark chocolate, or you can use a spoon and do a fun, drizzling (Halloween cob-web like) effect!
+B sure to sprinkle the chocolate immediately with the chopped candied pecans!
+You can either dip the ice cream entirely in dark chocolate, or you can use a spoon and do a fun, drizzled cob-web like pattern.

-Lastly, I used store-bought waffle cones for this recipe.
-If you are feeling incredibly ambitious (and own a homemade waffle cone maker), you can absolutely make them from scratch–and I commend you for doing so.
+Lastly, I recommend using store-bought waffle cones for this recipe.
+If you are feeling incredibly ambitious (and own a homemade waffle cone maker), you can absolutely make them from scratch.

 If you love the idea of making these, but don’t feel like making everything from scratch, here are a few time-saving tips: